codingjoe/joeflow/docs/tasks.rst

 :class:`None`:
-    If a task returns ``None`` or anything at all the process will just proceed as planed and follow all outgoing edges and execute the nexttasks.
+    If a task returns ``None`` or anything at all the process will just proceed as planed and follow all outgoing edges and execute the next tasks.

 :class:`Iterable`:
     A task can return also an explicit list of tasks that should be executed